 The open panel discussion between three high level One Health researchers: Henrik Ullum – CEO of Statens Serum Institut (SSI), Denmark, Ann Lindberg – Director General of the National Veterinary Institute (SVA), Sweden, and Umberto Agrimi – Director of the Department of food safety, nutrition and veterinary public health at Istituto Superiore di Sanità (ISS), Italy, was skilfully moderated by Dolores Gavier-Widén – Department Head of pathology and wildlife diseases at the National Veterinary Institute (SVA), Sweden.
 This session provided varied European perspectives on the challenges to One Health institutionalisation (e.g., funding imbalance across sectors) and potential opportunities for its improvement in the future, such as breaking down silos and improved integration of the environmental sector.

 Five leading One Health EJP members then shared the main components of the institutionalisation of One Health produced by the One Health EJP scientific research, education and training, and science to policy translation activities.
 The final “missing tiles” roundtable discussion provided lively audience debate on ideas for items that should be included for One Health institutionalisation to be successful, thus helping to shape the proposal for the roadmap document.

-Our thanks to Dolores Gavier-Widén (National Veterinary Institute – SVA, Sweden) and Stefano Morabito (Istituto Superiore di Sanità – ISS, Italy) as joint One Health EJP Sustainability Leaders for organising this workshop.
-We look forward to the delivery of the roadmap document later in 2023 and its future impact on One Health initiatives.
+Our thanks to Dolores Gavier-Widén (National Veterinary Institute – SVA, Sweden) and Stefano Morabito (Istituto Superiore di Sanità – ISS, Italy) as joint One Health EJP Sustainability Leaders for organising this workshop, which is important for its future impact on One Health initiatives.